peetw/foundation_postgres/sql_tuning.md

 Reviewing explain plans:

-* Examine the various costs at different levels in the plan.
+* Examine the various costs at different levels in the plan
-* Look for seq scans on large tables (all seq scans are not inefficient).
+* Look for seq scans on large tables (not all seq scans are inefficient, f.ex. sequential scan can be faster on small tables)
-* Check whether join types are appropriate for the number of rows returned.
+* Check whether join types are appropriate for the number of rows returned
-* Check for indexes used in the plan.
+* Check for indexes used in the plan
-* Examine the cost of sorting and aggregation (in-memory/disc IO).
+* Examine the cost of sorting and aggregation (in-memory/disk IO)
-* Review if views are being used efficiently.
+* Review if views are being used efficiently

 # Optimizer statistics and behaviour